-- iii.
-A letter of support from an affected neighborhood association; Chamber of Commerce or tenant council of a Development to be acquired; - iv.
-Evidence that a local government (city or county) entity is providing funding for the development; and/or - v.
+- v.
 A letter of support from the State Representative or Senator representing the district in which the proposed development is located. - k.
 Underwriting Threshold.
 The Corporation generally applies the same underwriting standards as required by the Texas Department of Housing and Community Affairs ("TDHCA"), to ensure consistency with the low-income housing tax credit underwriting process.
 The Corporation must receive all third party reports, including but not limited to property condition assessments, environmental reports, market analysis and appraisals, that are required to be submitted to TDHCA.
 Additional minimum underwriting standards include: - i.
 All Developments, and each property within a pooled transaction, must maintain a minimum Debt Coverage Ratio ("DCR") of 1.15 for a period of no less than 15 years as underwritten by the Corporation; - ii.
 The Corporation generally does not permit amortization periods of more than 40 years.
 The Corporation may consider longer amortization schedules for service enriched and extremely low-income housing developments; - iii.
-The Corporation will include a reserve of replacement expense of not less than \$250 per unit annually for new construction developments and \$300 per unit annually for rehabilitation developments in the operating expenses for each Development.
+The Corporation will include a reserve of for replacement expense of not less than \$250 per unit annually for new construction developments and \$300 per unit annually for rehabilitation developments in the operating expenses for each Development.
 The Corporation may require a higher reserve amount based on information provided in the Property Condition Assessment (the "PCA"); - iv.
 Compliance fees will be included in the estimate of operating expenses and will include, at a minimum, the Corporation's Asset Oversight and Compliance Fee, as well as any fees required by TDHCA or other financial sources; and - v.
 The Corporation will include other reasonable and documented expenses, including, but not limited to, depreciation, interest expense, lender or syndicator's asset management fees, or other ongoing partnership fees in its underwriting analysis.
 Lender or syndicator's asset management fees or other ongoing partnership fees will not be considered in the calculation of debt coverage. - I. Property Tax Exemption.
 Developers must certify that they will, or will not, apply for a property tax exemption or payment in lieu of taxes ("PILOT") agreement to reduce the property taxes due to local taxing entities.
 If a Developer agrees not to apply for a tax exemption or PILOT agreement, the Corporation will require a restriction to be added to the bond documents that prohibits any future application for exemption.
 If a Developer states that they will or may apply for a tax exemption or PILOT agreement, the Corporation will require a notification to the local tax appraisal district, school district superintendent and the County Judge where the Development is located that such an exemption or agreement will be requested.
 Developers will also be required to submit confirmation of any exemptions or final agreements to the Corporation.

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals